gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 **length contraction.**

-An object moving at velocity $$v$$ is measured to be shorter — in the direction of motion — by a factor of $$\gamma$$:
+An object moving at velocity $$v$$ is measured to be shorter, in the direction of motion, by a factor of $$\gamma$$:

 $$L = \frac{L_0}{\gamma} = L_0\sqrt{1 - \frac{v^2}{c^2}}$$

-where $$L_0$$ is the proper length — the length measured in the object's rest frame.
+where $$L_0$$ is the proper length, the length measured in the object's rest frame.

 A spaceship moving at $$v = 0.866c$$ ($$\gamma = 2$$)